tvdev-01/GTMEDIA-Combo-GenDvbChannels/README.md

 Satellite channels are generated from latest KingOfSat tables.\
 A list of terrestrial channels file may be included if required.

-As configure, scripts will generate a sorted subset of channels for Astra 28.2E with selection of Irish terrestrial channels but may be configuted for other satellites by changing URL in `scanForChannels.py` (line 33).
+As configured, scripts will generate a sorted subset of channels for Astra 28.2E with selection of Irish terrestrial channels but may be configuted for other satellites by changing URL in `scanForChannels.py` (line 33).

 **CAUTION: Never run untrusted scripts on your PC.**